rovats/waltz-docker/database/postgres/README.md

 ## Run a Containerised Postgres Server for Waltz

 The command below can be used to spin up a Postgres database server instance for use with Waltz.
-While this is sufficient for dev/demo instances, it is recommended that you follow the official Postgres documentation to set up your database server for production to ensure your data is safe.

 Set the default username and password using environment variables as in the command below.
 `POSTGRES_DB` is set to `waltz`, so that the default database created by Postgres is named as `waltz`.

+> By default, Docker manages data peristence by writing database files to disk on the host system.
+This is transparent to the user and data is preserved between container restarts (until the container is removed).
+>
+> While this is sufficient for dev/test instances, it is recommended that you explore options like mounting directories onto the Postgres docker container to store data, backups etc.
+>
-More information on running Postgres in a Docker container can be found here: [Postgres Docker Official Documentation](https://hub.docker.com/_/postgres)
+> More information on running Postgres in a Docker container can be found here: [Postgres Docker Official Documentation](https://hub.docker.com/_/postgres)

 ```console
 # run the database container in the background